pmq20/node-packer/node/doc/api/path.md

 the given `path`.
 If `path` is not a string, `path` will be returned without modifications.

-This method is meaningful only on Windows system.
+This method is meaningful only on Windows systems.
 On POSIX systems, the method is non-operational and always returns `path` without modifications.

-## path.win32
+## `path.win32`
 <!-- YAML
 added: v0.11.15
 -->